tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Uses the sum of the current distance from the initial node and the estimated cost to the target node as its heuristic
 - If the heuristic is admissible, then A* search is complete and optimal based on the triangle inequality

+### Weighted A* search

+- Similar to A* except the estimated target cost is weighted above 1 comp

 #### Admissible Heuristics

 - Never overestimates the possible path to the goal state